lordicondev/lordicon/packages/react/README.md

 # React

 This library allows you to easily integrate the playback of [Lordicon](https://lordicon.com/) icons into a React application.
+This library provides built-in support for both web and native environments.

 ## Installation